ALIRAZA17/Flutter-With-Riverpod/README.md

 - **StateNotifier and StateNotifierProvider**: Used to update values of complex data types other than simple strings and integers, such as objects.
 - **FutureProvider**: Deals with API's to get the data from online sources

+## Riverpod Providers

+Riverpod is a state management library for Flutter that helps you manage state and data in a clean and efficient manner.
+It provides various types of providers to handle different scenarios in your application.
+Here are the key concepts related to different Riverpod providers:

+### Provider
+The `Provider` is the most basic provider in Riverpod.
+It is used to expose a value or an object to other parts of your application.
+It can be used with any type of data or objects.

+### ChangeNotifierProvider
+`ChangeNotifierProvider` is a type of provider that is specifically designed to work with Flutter's `ChangeNotifier` class.
+It allows you to easily expose and listen to changes in a `ChangeNotifier` object.

+### FutureProvider
+`FutureProvider` is used to handle asynchronous data.
+It allows you to define a future value and automatically handle loading, error, and success states.
+It is typically used when fetching data from an API or performing other asynchronous operations.

+### StreamProvider
+`StreamProvider` is similar to `FutureProvider`, but it works with `Stream` objects.
+It allows you to expose a stream of data and automatically update the UI whenever new data is emitted by the stream.

+### ProviderContainer
+`ProviderContainer` is a special provider that allows you to create and manage providers dynamically at runtime.
+It is useful when you need to create providers on-demand or update the value of a provider from a specific scope.

+### Family
+`Family` is a concept in Riverpod that allows you to create providers with dynamic parameters.
+It enables you to define a provider that takes dynamic arguments and creates a new provider instance for each unique combination of arguments.

+### ScopedProvider
+`ScopedProvider` is used to limit the scope of a provider to a specific part of your application.
+It allows you to create providers that are only accessible within a specific widget subtree.

 ### Key Concepts(Important Points)

 1. Providers are declared globally in Riverpod because they are immutable.